ystael/chicago-ug-math-bib/intermediate/algebra.md

 [MR 96j:00001](http://www.ams.org/mathscinet-getitem?mr=96j%3A00001), which is a much-cut version for non-honors classes.)

-**[PC]** But this is the book I would use if I were a well-prepared undergraduate wanting to learn abstract algebra for the first time.
+**[Pete Clark]** But this is the book I would use if I were a well-prepared undergraduate wanting to learn abstract algebra for the first time.
 Wonderful exposition--clean, chatty but not longwinded, informal--and a very efficient coverage of just the most important topics of undergraduate algebra.
 Think of it as a slimmed down D/F.  "No field theory" is certainly an exaggeration; the exposition there is quite brief, and the restriction to fields of characteristic zero obscures the fact that much of the theory presented, including the Galois